jonfodi/diode_pcb/README.md

   -h, --help        Show help information

 Arguments:
   [PATHS...]
-One or more .star files to process for layout generation
+One or more .zen files to process for layout generation
-                    When omitted, all .star files in the current directory are processed
+                    When omitted, all .zen files in the current directory are processed

 Examples:
-  pcb layout                   # Generate layouts for all .star files pcb layout board.star        # Generate layout for specific file pcb layout --no-open         # Generate without opening in KiCad pcb layout -s                # Force layout selection prompt
+  pcb layout                   # Generate layouts for all .zen files pcb layout board.zen        # Generate layout for specific file pcb layout --no-open         # Generate without opening in KiCad pcb layout -s                # Force layout selection prompt
 ```

 The layout command:

-- First builds the .star file (same as `pcb build`)
+- First builds the .zen file (same as `pcb build`)
 - Generates KiCad PCB layout files if a `Layout()` directive exists
 - Shows warnings for files without layout directives
 - Opens the generated layout in KiCad by default (unless `--no-open`)